-There are several important terms related to the person that will be in charge of the estate administration process.
-A will nominates an "executor" to be in charge of the estate administration process.
-But if there is no will, anyone can ask the court to be in charge and serve as the estate's executor or an administrator.
+A last will and testament nominates an executor to handle the estate administration process.
+But if there is no will, anyone can ask the court to be in charge.
+They can request to serve as the estate's executor or an administrator.

-Once the court process is complete, the executor or administrator is usually referred to as the “personal representative."
-(This article will use the term personal representative.)
+Once the court process is complete, the executor or administrator is usually called the personal representative.
+This article will use the term personal representative.

 Where Does Administration of the Estate Take Place?

 State law governs the transfer of real estate.
-Generally, the state in which the decedent resided at the time of death will be the state where the decedent's estate is administered.
+Generally, the personal representative administers the decedent's estate in the state where the decedent resided at death.

 How Will an Estate Be Administered?

-- Probate the Will: If the decedent, died testate (with a will), the nominated executor will need to go through the court process in that state.
-They need to probate the will or have the will declared a valid will by the probate court judge.
-Once the judge has declared the will valid, the executor (now called the personal representative) can begin the estate administration process.
+- Probate the will: If the decedent died testate (with a will), the nominated executor proceeds to the court process in that state.
+They must probate the will or have the will declared a valid will by the probate court judge.
+Once the judge declares the will valid, the executor (now called the personal representative) can begin the estate administration process.

-- Voluntary Administration: In some states, the administrator can petition the probate court to allow a simplified version of the probate proceeding.
-This only applies if it is a small estate consisting of the decedent's personal property and the value of the estate is under a certain dollar amount.
-This process involves filing some basic paperwork, paying creditors, and then distributing the remaining property and having the court approve the distribution.
-The court's role may never require a hearing, but only a review of paperwork.
-If a small estate administration is applicable, the parties who are entitled to receive the decedent's assets may collect those assets by way of an "affidavit," a sworn statement that is filed with the court.
+- Voluntary administration: In some states, the administrator can petition the probate court to allow a simplified version of the probate proceeding.
+This only applies to small estates under a specific dollar amount.
+This process involves several steps, including filing basic paperwork, paying creditors, and distributing the remaining property.
+They must have the court approve the distribution.
+A small estate administration allows assets to pass through an affidavit.
+An affidavit is a sworn statement filed with the court.

-- Regular Estate Administration: In some states, if the estate is too large for voluntary administration and has more beneficiaries than one, then it will go through the regular estate administration process.
+- Regular estate administration: In some states, an estate must go through the regular estate administration process.
+This can occur if the estate is large or has more beneficiaries than one.
+The estate will go through the regular estate administration process when this happens.

 The Court Hearing: Naming an Executor or Administrator as the Personal Representative

 Your state may require a hearing before you can be named a personal representative.
-In order to get a first court hearing on the schedule, the would-be estate administrator or the nominated executor in the will must file a number of documents, including:
+First, the would-be estate administrator or the nominated executor must get on the court calendar.
+They must file several documents, including: